About Genki English & Who is Richard Graham?

 GenkiEnglish.com is a registered company based in Ehime, Japan helping schools and teachers in over 190 countries.

-Richard Graham is the lead educational consultant with Genki English and is the world’s leading authority on teaching in a fun, exciting and “genki” way.
+Richard Graham is the founder of Genki English and is the world’s leading authority on teaching in a fun, exciting and “genki” way.

 He has provided training sponsored by Ministries of Education, universities, boards of education and schools throughout the world as well as appearing on TV, TEDx and in numerous press articles.